-ArcGIS provides a system memory-based workspace where output feature classes, tables, and raster datasets can be written—the in_memory workspace.
-The in_memory workspace is an alternative to writing output to a geodatabase or file-based format like shapefiles or grids, and it is often significantly faster than writing to those formats.
-Data written to the in_memory workspace is temporary and will be deleted when the application is closed, so it is an ideal location to write intermediate data created in a ModelBuilder model or Python script.
+Writing geoprocessing outputs to memory is an alternative to writing output to a geodatabase or file-based format.
+It is often significantly faster than writing to on-disk formats.
+Data written into memory is temporary and is deleted when the application is closed, so it is an ideal location to write intermediate data created in a ModelBuilder model or Python script.

-Managing the in_memory workspace
+Manage the memory workspace

-Using the in_memory workspace in Python
+Use the memory workspace in Python

 Use of memory-based workspaces in a Python is only valid for geoprocessing tools.
 Memory is not a general-purpose virtual directory where you can write files or other data.